sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 ## Introduction

-RedHat Advanced Cluster Management for Kubernetes (RHACM in the following) supplies the ability to manage fleets of Kubernetes and Openshift clusters.
-RHACM model consists of one control plane Openshift cluster (HUB in the following) and several managed clusters where the workloads run.
-RHACM model as inspired by the ubiquitous _two layers model_ for example:
+Red Hat Advanced Cluster Management for Kubernetes (RHACM in the following) supplies the ability to manage fleets of Kubernetes and OpenShift clusters.
+The RHACM model consists of one control plane OpenShift cluster (HUB in the following) and several managed clusters where the workloads run.
+The RHACM model is inspired by the ubiquitous _two layers model_ for example:
  * Kubernetes control plane and compute nodes
  * SDN control and data planes

-DevOps use to work with two levels-architecture, increasing understanding, and finally predictability.
+DevOps use this model to work with a two-level architecture, increasing understanding, and finally predictability.
-At the same time, with its simplicity, the two layers approach increases robustness.
+At the same time, with its simplicity, the two layer approach increases robustness.

-Unluckily the single pane of glass is irreparably linked to the "single point of failure" problem.
-In the last months, understandably, RHACM users keep reporting the need of backing up the control plane configurations to recover quickly in case of an outage.
+Unfortunately the single pane of glass is irreparably linked to the "single point of failure" problem.
+Recently, understandably, RHACM users keep reporting the need for backing up the control plane configurations to recover quickly in case of an outage.

 ### DR foundations

-The ability to backup, restore RHACM, and re-registering the managed clusters lays the foundations for an Active-Passive [Disaster Recovery](https://en.wikipedia.org/wiki/Disaster_recovery) (DR) solution.
-Ideally, an organization could backup the HUB configuration with some frequency, restoring the configurations elsewhere in case of an outage.
-Obviously, a full DR solution is well beyond the scope of this article, and a more robust solution is needed even to start thinking about DR, too many parameters could impact _business continuity_ and every organization has to consider carefully what, how, and when should be backed-up and restored to minimize [RTO](https://www.forbes.com/sites/sungardas/2015/04/30/like-the-nfl-draft-is-the-clock-the-enemy-of-your-recovery-time-objective/) and RPO.
+The ability to back up, restore, and re-register the managed clusters to RHACM lays the foundation for an Active-Passive [Disaster Recovery](https://en.wikipedia.org/wiki/Disaster_recovery) (DR) solution.
+Ideally, an organization could back up the HUB configuration at some frequency, restoring the configurations elsewhere in case of an outage.
+Obviously, a full DR solution is well beyond the scope of this article, and a more robust solution is needed even to start thinking about DR, too many parameters could impact _business continuity_ and every organization has to consider carefully what, how, and when should be backed up and restored to minimize [RTO](https://www.forbes.com/sites/sungardas/2015/04/30/like-the-nfl-draft-is-the-clock-the-enemy-of-your-recovery-time-objective/) and RPO.

 ### This blog
-While most of the configuration could be re-created from scratch through, for example,  [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops) approach, at the end of a backup procedure the managed cluster fleet is not correctly registered in the new HUB.
-The goal of this article is to show how RHACM managed clusters configurations could be restored.
-We're going to use only common Unix command (`bash`) and the Openshift `oc` client.
+While most of the configuration could be re-created from scratch through, for example, a [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops) approach, at the end of a backup procedure the managed cluster fleet is not correctly registered in the new HUB.
+The goal of this article is to show how RHACM managed cluster configurations could be restored.
+We're only going to use the common Unix shell (`bash`) and the OpenShift `oc` client.
-As backup and restore solution we use [Velero](https://velero.io/): the de-facto standard to backup a Kubernetes cluster.
+The backup and restore solution we will use is [Velero](https://velero.io/): the de-facto standard to back up a Kubernetes cluster.

 ## Velero

-Velero is an open-source tool to backup and restore a Kubernetes cluster.
-Velero follows the operator pattern reacting to the creation of some custom resources.
+Velero is an open-source tool to back up and restore a Kubernetes cluster.
+Velero follows the operator pattern reacting to the creation of custom resources.
 The custom resources used in this article are `backups.velero.io ` and `restores.velero.io` but Velero exposes more than 10 custom resources to fully automate more complex workflows.

 We need to install Velero to back up the cluster and restore the cluster as well.
-For this article, as we restore the backup in another cluster, Velero has to be installed on both clusters.
+For this article, as we will restore the backup in another cluster, Velero has to be installed on both clusters.

 Velero saves the resources as manifest files in a tarball format and it stores the tarball in S3 storage.
 It supports all major S3 providers, in this article we're going to use AWS S3.

 We're going to deploy `Velero` through its CLI but it can be installed in other ways, for example through [helm](https://artifacthub.io/packages/helm/vmware-tanzu/velero#using-helm-3) or as a usual deployment or through OperatorHub.
-Whatever the installation method, velero needs the S3 bucket name, the backup storage and the volume snapshot location region, and obviously the S3 credentials.
+Whatever the installation method, Velero needs the S3 bucket name, the backup storage and the volume snapshot location region, and obviously the S3 credentials.

 ## The configuration

 Our _fleet_ is composed of only one managed cluster `managed-one`.
-Having several managed clusters doesn't change the fundamental ideas we present in this article while it may over-complexify the bash commands through `loop` and potentially the need to `wait until` each command to be finished.
+Having several managed clusters doesn't change the fundamental ideas we present in this article; it would only require a `loop` through the bash commands and potentially the need to `wait until` each command is finished.

 ![](https://i.imgur.com/0WlqaBZ.png)

-Pointing the `oc` openshift client to `hub-dr1` cluster we can report the managed clusters:
+Pointing the `oc` OpenShift client to `hub-dr1` cluster we can report the managed clusters:

 ```shell
 $ oc get managedclusters